These chewy vegan chocolate chip cookies will be eaten as fast as they are baked! Just make sure to there’s enough for seconds or thirds.

 - Stir together the dry and wet ingredients.
 Whisk until smooth.
 Add the chocolate chips and fold into the batter.

-- Cover bowl and chill and rest cookie dough in the freezer for at least 1 hour.
+- Cover bowl and chill and rest cookie dough in the fridge for at least 1 hour.
 Or, 30 minutes in the freezer.

 - Preheat over 350 degrees F and line a baking sheet with parchment paper.